ELMEHDAOUIAhmed/Flutter_first_app/TIPS.md

   // "VoidCallback"
   //tells flutter to get a  void function and that deos not return anything
   // is used if you get an error with Function

+# data strucutre built into DART

+# MAP

+syntax :
+var = {'key':'value','key','value', //add how many you like };